frconor-ebook/meditations/_posts/2025-04-18-the-grandmother.md

 In some ways it was her work.
 She loved each one of us, without even knowing us, and put her love into the work that she was doing so that we could benefit from the fruits of her work.
 Hence, the great debt of gratitude.

 Our Father asked her for a lot.
-We know it came a bit of a given that our Father didn\'t stop to consider her comforts too frequently.
+We know it became a bit of a given that our Father didn\'t stop to consider her comforts too frequently.
 He was demanding them, his mother and Aunt Carmen.

 We know that story of when he was leaving to give that last retreat for priests that go to Lerida.
 She wasn\'t well and he told her, "Offer your sufferings for the fruits that I am about to receive."
 He was demanding humanly and supernaturally.